wpiao/bus-mall/README.md

 ## Lab: 13 - Add local storage to BusMall
 In this lab, I implemented data persistence for the views and votes so that the app can keep track of aggregate number of views and votes.

+## Lab: 15b - Finish with the BusMall app
+In this lab, I added a header and a footer and styled them.
+I hidden the canvas and re-display it when the user complete the voting so that there won't be a large empty space between the image section and the footer.

 ## References
 [CSS Reset](https://meyerweb.com/eric/tools/css/reset/)
 [Chart.js](https://www.chartjs.org/docs/latest/)